-Condition: We noted one instance where the applicant's relationship with their grandparent, who was included in the household composition, was not established with supporting documentation.
-We noted two instances where the child support referral was not submitted timely.
-We noted one instance where the bank information was incorrectly entered by the County for \$5.
+Condition: We noted two instances where the applicant's relationship, who was included in the household composition, was not established with supporting documentation.

 Context/Cause: The County did not retain required documentation in the case files at the time eligibility was determined.
-We noted the above conditions in 4 out of the 60 case files inspected for applicable payments.
+We noted the above conditions in 2 out of the 60 case files inspected for applicable payments.

-Effects: Case files not containing all required documentation results in a risk that the County could provide services to individuals not eligible to receive such services or that such services could be denied to eligible individuals.
-For all five cases noted, subsequent to being notified that required documentation had not been retained in the case file, the County was able to obtain documentation to substantiate that the applicants tested were eligible to receive benefits.
+Effects: Case files not containing all required documentation result in a risk that the County could provide services to individuals not eligible to receive such services or that such services could be denied to eligible individuals.
+For the two cases noted, subsequent to being notified that required documentation had not been retained in the case file, the County was able to obtain documentation to substantiate that the applicants tested were eligible to receive benefits.